SuperOfficeDocs/superoffice-docs/user-guide/en/automation/screen/data-exchange.md

 ## Agent schedule properties

 This screen is used to edit the properties of a new or existing schedule used by a Data Exchange agent.
-Here you can choose how often the agent will be synchronized with SuperOffice Service.
+Here you can choose how often to synchronize the agent with SuperOffice.

 | Element | Description |
 |---|---|